Skip to content

 CAI> Provide mitigation strategies based on findings

-• instructions: The system prompt that defines agent behavior
+• instructions: The system prompt that defines agent behavior (can be static string or dynamic function)

 • model: Which LLM to use, with optional model_settings to configure parameters like temperature, top_p, etc.